18mr/action/choi-callscript/index.md

 Hello, I am calling for County Attorney John Choi.

 I am calling on behalf of Chamroeun Phan (pronounced Chum-run Pawn).
-Today, Mr. Phan’s attorney filed a Petition for Post Conviction Relief with the Ramsey County District Court.
+Mr. Phan’s attorney filed a Petition for Post Conviction Relief with the Ramsey County District Court.
 I am calling to urge Mr. Cho to do three things: (1) to allow a Judge to decide the issues raised by the Petition and to not argue that the Petition has been filed too late; (2) to promptly file an Answer to the Petition, making clear that the County Attorney agrees that the issues raised may be decided by the Judge; (3) to agree that this matter can be scheduled for a hearing at the first available date on the Court’s schedule.
 </ul>
 </div>